-5-6 MARKS QUESTIONS
+5-6 MARKS QUESTIONS (11-14)

-- 15. Write main advantages and disadvantages of Public Deposits - 16.
-What do you understand by Financial institutions?Write their merits and limitations. - 17.
-'An a source of finance, retained earnings are better than other sources.'
-Write 5 reasons to support this statement. - 18.
+- 11. Write any four differences between share and debentures. - 12.
+'As a source of finance, retained earnings are better than other sources.'
+Write 5 reasons to support this statement. - 13.
 "Ojas Auto Ltd." is a very well known auto company in the industry having more of equity share capital than long term debt in its capital structure.
-It is willing to expand and establish new unit in the backward region and want to train the tribal women in

-- skill Development to empower them.
+It is willing to expand and establish new unit in the backward region and want to train the tribal women in skill Development to empower them.
 It has a huge amount of cash reserve of ₹1000 crores. - (a) what is the status of capital structure of the above company. - (b) According to you, which source of finance should be used by the company in establishing new units?
-Give any two reasons in support of your answer. - [Hints Sound Capital Structure, Retained Earnings Optimum Utilization of resources and no dilution of control, Balanced Regional Development] - 19.
-Radha was explaining the concept of "it is the acknowledgment that the company has basswood a certain amount of money, which it promises to repay at a future date." - Identify the source of fund and explain any 2 merits and 2 demerits of this source.
+Give any two reasons in support of your answer. - [Hints Sound Capital Structure, Retained Earnings Optimum Utilization of resources and no dilution of control, Balanced Regional Development]

+- 14. Radha was explaining the concept of "it is the acknowledgment that the company has basswood a certain amount of money, which it promises to repay at a future date." - Identify the source of fund and explain any 2 merits and 2 demerits of this source.

-High Order Thinking Questions (hot)
+High Order Thinking Questions (HOTS)